General fitness training: Weight loss and Muscle Definition

 General fitness training may be used to promote weight loss.
 Personal trainers construct a program centered on restructuring lifestyle while helping to provide the necessary motivation for its success.

 General fitness training can also be used to promote toning or building of muscles, which are essentially the same physiological process.
 (However, 'toning' implies moderate muscle definition, whereas 'building' implies increasing musculature significantly.)

 The definition of weight loss is losing as much as or more than 3% body weight, although there is no completely defined definition as to what weight loss is, as one must take into account expert opinion, body type, previous study precedents, and normal weight fluctuations.

 COVID-19

 General fitness training can improve immune response and strengthen the body's natural defenses against COVID-19 and other viruses.

 More Specialized Fitness Training

 Sports-Specific Training

 Sports-specific trainers can help improve strength, flexibility and stamina to improve performance in specific sports.
-Options include increasing arm strength for tennis playing or improve strength and core stability providing better balance playing golf.
+Options include increasing arm strength for tennis playing or improving strength and core stability, providing better balance while playing golf.

-Sports specific training is all about developing physical conditions to improve performance and skills at a particular sport.
+Sports-specific training is all about developing physical conditions to improve performance and skills at a particular sport.
 Also, understanding the needs of the game, training/practicing at the correct pace, in order to meet sports requirements.